HritvikBhatia/fetch_api-use-/README.md

 # Fetch Project

-A simple project to fetch jokes from an API and display them in a chat interface.
+A simple project to fetch jokes and cat facts from APIs and display them in a chat interface.

 ## Features

 - Fetches random jokes from an external API
+- Fetches random cat facts from an external API
-- Displays jokes in a chat interface
+- Displays jokes and cat facts in a chat interface
-- Supports commands for fetching jokes
+- Supports commands for fetching jokes and cat facts

 ## Setup